-- 40 The Alliance remains in favour of increasing information about the work of family court proceedings and specifically how due process works and how fairness is addressed and maintained, it also recognises - as do young people - the need for an independent mechanism to assess complaints.
-We do not however accept that the media is able or best placed to undertake those tasks - indeed we think that may lead to more problems than it solves. - 41 Our previous Briefing argued that the primary objective of Rules and legislation in this field should be to safeguard children and young people and protect their privacy.
-Young people http://ico.org.uk/for_organisations/data_protection/~/media/documents/library/Data_Protection/Practical_a pplication/how-we-deal-with-complaints-and-concerns-a-quide-for-data-controllers.pdf point out that in the face of the commercial imperatives of the media, the risks and dangers of social media - and lifelong implications for them of details placed there, they look to family judges to safeguard them, and protect their privacy during but also following completion of proceedings.
+The Alliance remains in favour of increasing information about the work of family court proceedings and specifically how due process works and how fairness is addressed and maintained, it also recognises - as do young people - the need for an independent mechanism to assess complaints.
+We do not however accept that the media is able or best placed to undertake those tasks - indeed we think that may lead to more problems than it solves.

+41 Our previous Briefing argued that the primary objective of Rules and legislation in this field should be to safeguard children and young people and protect their privacy.
+Young people http://ico.org.uk/for organisations/data protection/~/media/documents/library/Data Protection/Practical a pplication/how-we-deal-with-complaints-and-concerns-a-guide-for-data-controllers.pdf)

-10 See:
+&lt;sup>10 See: